alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 extract(Accumulator::accumulators());
 ```

-We have not implemented this for now, but if you prefer this syntax to static
+We have decided not implemented this for now, but if you prefer this syntax to static
 methods, or if you have alternative suggestions, please let us know about them!